Cleveroad/AdaptiveTableLayout/README.md

 // Notify any registered observers that the column with columnIndex has changed. void notifyColumnChanged(int columnIndex)
 ```
+## Adapter ##
+You could use adapter interfaces: AdaptiveTableAdapter and DataAdaptiveTableLayoutAdapter.
+But for simplier usege library contains base adapters: <b>BaseDataAdaptiveTableLayoutAdapter</b> and <b>LinkedAdaptiveTableAdapter</b>.

+<b>BaseDataAdaptiveTableLayoutAdapter</b> - simple adapter which work with light data.
+WARNING! on each row/column switch, original data will be changed.

+<b>LinkedAdaptiveTableAdapter</b> - adapter which work with heavy data.
+WARNING!
+This type of adapter doesn't change original data.
+It contains matrix with changed items with links on it.
+To get changed data you need use AdaptiveTableLayout.getLinkedAdapterRowsModifications() and AdaptiveTableLayout.getLinkedAdapterColumnsModifications().
+Don't forget to check AdaptiveTableLayout.isSolidRowHeader() flag.
+If it's false, you need to ignore switching first elemet in each row.

+<b>For both adapters you need to know all rows/columns widths, height for and rows/columns count before set adapter to AdaptiveTableLayout.</b>

 #### Support ####
 If you have any questions, issues or propositions, please create a <a href="../../issues/new">new issue</a> in this repository.